-While in his teens, Donny fathered a son, Todd, and raised him as a single parent up until Todd's 18th birthday.
-Now, after not seeing each other for years, Todd's world comes crashing down when Donny resurfaces just before Todd's wedding.
+While in his teens, Donny fathered a son, Todd, and raised him as a single parent until Todd's 18th birthday.
+Now Donny resurfaces just before Todd's wedding after years apart, sending the groom-to-be's world crashing down.

-While still in his teens, Donny (Adam Sandler) fathered a son, Todd (Andy Samberg), and raised him as a single parent up until Todd's 18th birthday.
-Now, after not seeing each other for years, Todd's world comes crashing down on the eve of his wedding when an uninvited Donny suddenly shows up.
-Trying desperately to reconnect with his son, Donny is now forced to deal with the repercussions of his bad parenting skills.Written by
+While still in his teens, Donny (Adam Sandler) fathered son Todd (Andy Samberg) and raised him alone until Todd's 18th birthday.
+Now, after years apart, Donny suddenly shows up uninvited on the eve of Todd's wedding.
+Donny tries desperately to reconnect with Todd and is forced to deal with the results of his bad parenting skills.Written by

 28 of 56 people found this review helpful.